Chris Van Allsburg: Life and career

 Van Allsburg was born on June 18, 1949, to a Dutch family in Grand Rapids, Michigan, the second child of Doris Christianen and Richard Van Allsburg.
 He has an older sister named Karen, born in 1947.
-Van Allsburg and his family lived in an old farmhouse, but when he was three years old, they moved to a Grand Rapids home near an elementary school so that Chris was able to walk to class.
-His family moved again to where he attended middle school and high school.

 Van Allsburg attended the College of Architecture and Design at the University of Michigan, which at that time included an art school.
 He majored in sculpture, learning bronze casting, wood carving, resin molding, and other techniques.

 Van Allsburg graduated from the University of Michigan in 1972 and continued his education at the Rhode Island School of Design (RISD), graduating with a master's degree in sculpture in 1975.
 After graduation, Van Allsburg set up a sculpture studio.

 Van Allsburg struggled for a time with his sculpture studio.
 At home, Van Allsburg began a series of sketches that his wife Lisa thought would be suitable for children's books.
 She showed his work to an editor who contracted his first book, The Garden of Abdul Gasazi, in 1979.

 As of 2022, Van Allsburg has written and/or illustrated 21 books.
 His art has also been featured on the covers of an edition of C. S. Lewis's series The Chronicles of Narnia, published by HarperCollins in 1994, as well as in three children's books written by Mark Helprin.